binyamin/binyam.in/now.md

 What am I up to?
 I'm glad you asked.

 ## Goals
-* I'm trying to write an article every week
+* I'm trying to write more often
-* I walk each day for about 10-15 minutes.
+* I walk for about 10-15 minutes every day
-* This summer, I will be working as a lifeguard at [Camp HASC](https://camphasc.org)
+* I'm working towards a degree in Computer Science at [CCBC](https://ccbcmd.edu)

 Feel free to [email me](mailto:binyamingreen@protonmail.com) with any questions.